-Additive colour and the RGB colour model
+About additive colour and the RGB colour model

 The RGB colour model used by TV, computer and phone screens involves additive colour mixing.
 The RGB colour model produces all the colours seen by an observer simply by combining the light emitted by arrays of red, green and blue pixels (picture elements) in different proportions.

-- RGB colour is an additive colour model that combines wavelengths of light corresponding with red, green and blue primary colours to produce other colours.
+- RGB colour is an additive colour model that combines wavelengths of light corresponding with red, green and blue primary colours to produce all other colours.

 - Red, green and blue are called additive primary colours in an RGB colour model because just these three component colours can produce any other colour if mixed in the right proportion.